nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 at the interrupt passed as the first parameter to the callback.
 The timestamp of the event is passed as the second parameter.
 This is in microseconds and has the same base as for `tmr.now()`.
 This timestamp is grabbed at interrupt level and is more consistent than getting the time in the callback function.
+This timestamp is normally of the first interrupt detected, but, under overload conditions, might be a later one.
 The eventcount is the number of interrupts that were elided for this callback.
 This works best for edge triggered interrupts and enables counting of edges.
 However, beware of switch bounces -- you can get multiple pulses for a single switch closure.
 Counting